simonesilvestroni/ssil-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

 When I start writing a note, I manually quote the person I’m replying to, link their name to their post and add `u-in-reply-to`.
 In case I’m responding to someone who mentioned me from their blog, I also quote my original post, so that my comment would also appear on my site as a reply to the previous mention.
 This is how I get a working comment thread.

-A live example in my [post about automation](https://minutestomidnight.co.uk/blog/automation-for-my-blog-publishing-workflow/#comments):

-{% include pattern-figure.html image="/assets/images/webmention-note-ex.png" alt="A comment thread made of webmentions" caption="A comment thread made of webmentions" width="500" height="327" %}

-The permalink on my name leads to the [single note](https://minutestomidnight.co.uk/note/2022-05-12-12-10-44/), and although the URLs are stripped in the rendered webmention, they're present in the source code:
+The permalink on my name leads to the single note, and although the URLs are stripped in the rendered webmention, they're present in the source code:

 ```markdown
 {% raw %}[@wouter](https://brainbaking.com/notes/2022/05/11h17m44s06/){: .u-in-reply-to } I have now updated my [original post]({{ site.url }}/blog/automation-for-my-blog-publishing-workflow/) and printed the code from the shell [...]{% endraw %}